hazelcast/hazelcast-jet-reference-manual/docs/04_Understanding_Jet_Architecture_and_API/00_DAG.md

 ![DAG](../images/dag.png)

-Each vertex's computation is implemented by a subtype of the `Processor` interface.
+Each vertex's computation is implemented as a subtype of the `Processor` interface.
 On each member there are one or more instances of the processor running in parallel for a single vertex; their number is configured using its `localParallelism` attribute.
-Generally the processor is implemented by the user, but there are some ready-made implementations in Jet's library for common operations like `flatMap` and `groupBy`.
+Jet's API tries to make it as painless as possible to implement a processor and there are some ready-made implementations in the library for common operations like `flatMap` and `groupBy`.

 Data sources and sinks are implemented as `Processor`s as well and are used for the terminal vertices of the DAG.
 A source can be distributed,